The continuous pursuit of curiosity, the never ending passion of creation.

 I only pursue what genuinely challenges me.
 When something starts to feel too familiar, it is not the right project.

-Design for Feeling
+Feeling

 Emotion lands before logic does.
 Whatever I make has to connect on a gut level before anything else.